 Kodak Tips and Project Center is the best place to learn to work with digital images.
 Get tips for taking better digital photos; learn about cameras, digital basics, printing, sharing, enhancing and restoring; get ideas for projects.

-LInC Online: Graphic, Graphics, Graphics contains everything you wanted to know about using, converting, making, finding, and saving graphics.
+LInC Online: Graphics, Graphics, and More Graphics contains everything you wanted to know about using, converting, making, finding, and saving graphics.

 PowerPoint in the Classroom has tutorials for working with PowerPoint; a teacher guide is also available.